waabiisaabii/blog-2.0/README.md

 # blog-2.0
 > Dec 8, 2018, notes before implementation

 Till today, [my blog](https://yachenlin.com/) is just a static content page hosted on GitHub.
-One of my friend just came up with an idea of adding comments for each post.
+One of my friends just came up with an idea of adding comments for each post.
 And here comes to this `blog-2.0`.

 At first, I did some research on how to add a comments plugin for jekyll-powered static site, tried a few, but they really got limited flexibility.
 So what about creating a dynamic site and getting familiar with some of those AWS services?